Overview

 -

-By following these steps, you can efficiently download files from OneDrive and SharePoint while avoiding security issues and keep your File Explorer organized by removing synced folders when they're no longer needed.
+By following these steps, you can efficiently download and upload files to OneDrive and SharePoint, resolve common errors, and keep your File Explorer organized by removing synced folders when no longer needed.